sourcegraph-community/agent-vibes/docs/apify-pipeline/date-based-collection-strategy.md

 ## Overview

-The Apify Pipeline uses a **date-based collection strategy** to efficiently fetch tweets incrementally from Twitter.
-Instead of collecting all tweets every time, the system tracks the last collected date for each keyword and only fetches tweets posted after that date.
+The Apify Pipeline supports a **date-based collection strategy** to efficiently fetch tweets incrementally from Twitter.
+Instead of collecting all tweets every time, the system can track the last collected date across tweets and only fetch those posted after that date.
+The regular collector defaults to a single-batch capped run (`maxItems`, no date filter); enable date filtering when you want incremental behavior.

 ## How It Works